 - Do NOT squish or crush the tick with your hands to kill it.

 Know when you are at risk and protect yourself against Lyme disease.
-If you are bitten by a tick, call your health care provider if you need to make an appointment and get treated.
+If you are bitten by a tick, call your health care provider to see if you need to make an appointment and get treated, if needed.
 If your HCP feels you are risk of getting infected (the tick was attached for 36 hours or more), you may need to have a blood test and/or take an antibiotic.
 If very early, the blood test may still be negative.
-The best antibiotic is doxycycline but it can’t be taken by children under 8, or by pregnant or breastfeeding mothers.
-For other types of infections, an antibiotic is prescribed for 10-28 days.

 What is the treatment for Lyme disease?

-The standard treatment for Lyme disease is antibiotics taken by mouth, typically for 10 to 21 days.
-Intravenous antibiotics can be prescribed if the Lyme disease has gotten worse.
+The standard treatment for Lyme disease is antibiotics taken by mouth.
+The best antibiotic is Doxycycline, but Amoxicillin and Cefuroxime are also good for treatment.
+The length of treatment may vary depending on symptoms and the type of antibiotics used.
+If you are taking Doxycycline you may only receive one single dose or you may receive a 10-28 day course, depending on symptoms.
+If symptoms progress, intravenous antibiotics may also be prescribed, requiring hospitalization. .
 The Food and Drug Administration (FDA) warns people not to take an injectable medicine called “Bismacine” for Lyme disease which is sometimes prescribed by alternative medicine practitioners.

 How can you prevent Lyme disease?